hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Initialization and Ranking.md

 First, head over to the NoSQL tab.
 Click the 'Create' tab and create three runtime collections.
 Call these collections *commonCards*, *rareCards*, and  *legendaryCards*.

 Once those collections are made, its time to populate them.
 Each card will be it's own document, and the reasons will be obvious further down the tutorial.
-To populate your collections, click the 'Insert' tab.
-And insert a document, for example: {"cardName": "Warrior", "tier": "commonCards", "attack": 1, "health": 2, "spawnCost": 1, "effect": "Charge"} which will result in our document looking like this:
+To populate your collections, click the 'Insert' tab, and insert a document, for example: {"cardName": "Warrior", "tier": "commonCards", "attack": 1, "health": 2, "spawnCost": 1, "effect": "Charge"} which will result in our document looking like this:

 ```